micro-manager/micro-manager/DeviceAdapters/IDS_uEye/Readme.txt

+Supported features:

+ - Monochrome and color cameras.
+The available modes/bit depths can be selected in the properties browser ("Pixel Type").

+ - Gain.

+ - Binning.

+ - ROI.

+ - External/internal triggerring.

 Runtime requirements:

 Linux/Windows:
- - The IDS camera driver package must be installed.
+ - The IDS camera driver package must be installed (version 4.30 or higher).
    Follow the installation instructions of the manufacturer (http://ids-imaging.com).